Location

 • The existence of related initiatives

-In addition to the feedback collected, we pulled state and national data on child maltreatment.
-We assessed the prevention programs and models being implemented across the state both with public and private funding.
-We pulled national data and research on promising practices to prevent child abuse and maltreatment.
-We reviewed several existing resources and statewide plans, including the Child Maltreatment Prevention: A Planning Framework for Action, developed by Chapin Hall at the University of Chicago, and statewide frameworks created by Colorado and South Carolina.
+We pulled national data and research on promising practices to prevent child abuse and maltreatment, building on the initial research completed by the Child Abuse Prevention Sub-Committee of the Indiana Commission on Improving the Status of Children.
+We reviewed the Child Maltreatment Prevention: A Planning Framework for Action, developed by Chapin Hall at the University of Chicago, and statewide frameworks created by Colorado and South Carolina to inform the development of Indiana’s framework and toolkit.

 • Facilitated conversations with partners regarding values, outcomes, data sources and indicators, and resources

-• Create strategic framework and toolkit
+• A statewide child abuse prevention strategic framework and toolkit for implementation

 Let's Transform the WorldOver Coffee